Andy Ngo Was Assaulted In Portland Because He Didn’t Have Proud Boy Protection, Says Member In Undercover Tape

 “Andy Ngo was f**king told that if he wanted protection from the PBs [Proud Boys], he went in with us and he went out with us,” said a large man in a Proud Boys shirt of Ngo’s June 29 assault at the hands of Antifa.

 The tapes also reveal more information about the hammer incident from the August 17 protests of left- and right-wing groups, which was captured on video and widely circulated online.
-The footage shows an alternation between Antifa and right-wing groups and shows both sides using a hammer at one point, although where the hammer originated is a matter of dispute.
+The footage shows an altercation between Antifa and right-wing groups and shows both sides using a hammer at one point, although where the hammer originated is a matter of dispute.
 Although Ngo’s selective footage suggests that it came from Antifa, the newly released tapes suggest it might have belonged to the Proud Boys.

-“If I hadn’t pulled a knife on ’em, those motherfuckers would have came right through,” said one man on the bus.
+“If I hadn’t pulled a knife on ’em, those motherfu**ers would have came right through,” said one man on the bus.

 “I smacked one of them with a hammer a couple of times.”